Hao-Chen-NJUST/CODED/README.md

 |All    |2065 $\times$ 1911   |2,910          |3,167          |81           |1,436        |7,594    |33           |

 ### Data examples
 Our CODED dataset contains image data of circular workpieces from six production lines, i.e., 0, 1, 2, 3, 4, and 5.
-Positive, unmarked, and negative samples are indicated by green, gray, and red edges, respectively.
+Positive, unlabeled, and negative samples are indicated by green, gray, and red edges, respectively.
 ![](doc/dataset.jpg)

 ### Dataset File Structure